-Upon the Closing, our Board approved a Non-Executive Director Compensation Policy and on August 8, 2023 approved an Amended and Restated Non-Executive Director Compensation Policy (the 'Director Compensation Policy').
+Upon the Closing, our Board approved a Non- Executive Director Compensation Policy and on August 8, 2023 approved an Amended and Restated Non-Executive Director Compensation Policy (the 'Director Compensation Policy').
 Under the Director Compensation Policy, we pay non-employee directors a cash retainer for service on our Board and for service on each committee of which the director is a member.
-The chairperson of each committee receives a higher retainer for service.
-These fees are payable in arrears in four equal quarterly instalments on the last day of each calendar quarter, provided that the amount of such payable in respect of any period prior to the completion of the Business Combination.
+The chairperson of each committee receives a higher retainer for such service.
+These fees are payable in arrears in four equal quarterly instalments on the last day of each calendar quarter, provided that the amount of such payment will be prorated for any portion of such quarter that a director is not serving on our Board and no fee is payable in respect of any period prior to the completion of the Business Combination.

 In addition, under the Director Compensation Policy, (i) each non-employee director as of immediately following the Closing and each of our non-employee directors who is appointed or elected to the Board between the Closing and the Initial Director Grant Date (as defined below) (each, an "Initial Director"), and (ii) each non-employee director upon initial appointment or election to the Board following the Initial Director Grant Date who is not an Initial Director, will receive an initial equity award under the EIP in the form of RSUs with a value of \$300,000.
-Each such initial award for an Initial Director was made on September 25, 2023 (such date, the "Initial Director Grant Date").
+Each such initial award for an Initial Director will be made on the 60th calendar day following the date of the filing of our current Form 10 information with the SEC.
+However, if we have not filed a Registration Statement on Form S-8 with the SEC relating to the EIP as of such time, such initial awards will be made on the first day following the filing of such Registration Statement on Form S-8 (such date, the "Initial Director Grant Date").
 Each initial award for non-employee directors other than Initial Directors will be made on the date of such director's appointment or election to the Board.
 Further, on the date of each annual meeting of stockholders after the Initial Director Grant Date, each non-employee director then serving on our Board will receive an annual equity award under the EIP in the form of RSUs with a value of \$150,000, provided that no non-employee director will be granted an annual award if such director was granted an initial award in the 12 months preceding the date of the annual meeting.
-Initial equity awards and annual equity awards will vest on the first anniversary of the date of grant (provided that any initial equity award granted to an Initial Director will vest on (i) the first anniversary of the Closing in the case of Initial Directors who were serving on the Board as of immediately following the Closing and (ii) the first anniversary of such non-employee director's appointment or election to the Board in the case of any Initial Director who was appointed or elected to the Board between the Closing and the Initial Director Grant Date) subject to the nonemployee director's service as a director through the vesting date (unless otherwise provided at the time of grant).
+Initial equity awards and annual equity awards will vest on the first anniversary of the date of grant (provided that any initial equity award granted to an Initial Director will vest on (i) the first anniversary of the Closing in the case of Initial Directors who were serving on the Board as of immediately following the Closing and (ii) the first anniversary of such non-employee director's appointment or election to the Board in the case of any Initial Director who was appointed or elected to the Board between the Closing and the Initial Director Grant Date) subject to the non-employee director's service as a director through the vesting date (unless otherwise provided at the time of grant).
 Each initial equity award and annual equity award will accelerate in full upon a change in control.